Rajpratik71/volatility-wiki/Command-Reference23.md

 To list the processes of a system, use the pslist command.
 This walks the doubly-linked list pointed to by PsActiveProcessHead and shows the offset, process name, process ID, the parent process ID, number of threads, number of handles, and date/time when the process started and exited.
 As of 2.1 it also shows the Session ID and if the process is a Wow64 process (it uses a 32 bit address space on a 64 bit kernel).

-This plugin does not detect hidden or unlinked processes (but [psscan](Command-Reference23#psscan) can do that).
+This plugin does not detect hidden or unlinked processes (but [psscan](Command Reference#psscan) can do that).

 If you see processes with 0 threads, 0 handles, and/or a non-empty exit time, the process may not actually still be active.
 For more information, see [The Missing Active in PsActiveProcessHead](http://mnin.blogspot.com/2011/03/mis-leading-active-in.html).
 Below, you'll notice regsvr32.exe has terminated even though its still in the "active" list.

 Also note the two processes System and smss.exe will not have a Session ID, because System starts before sessions are established and smss.exe is the session manager itself.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 pslist
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     Offset(V)          Name                    PID   PPID   Thds     Hnds   Sess  Wow64 Start                Exit
     ------------------ -------------------- ------ ------ ------ -------- ------ ------ -------------------- --------------------
     0xfffffa80004b09e0 System                    4      0     78      489 ------      0 2012-02-22 19:58:20